genepi-freiburg/seqmeta/README.md

                 Show this help message and exit
 ```

-## buildJobs.R script
+## Build Jobs script

-This script can be used to build a job file for Slurm or other scheduling systems.
+The `buildJobs.R` script can be used to build a job file for Slurm or other scheduling systems.
+This is the best entry point to use the whole pipeline.

 It manages order and dependencies of the individual job steps and provides sensible parameters to the individual scripts.
 The script is controlled by a "parameters" file in key-value format.